 Please note: St. Michael’s is no longer used for burials

 Each walk will take approximately 2 hours.
 Accompanied children aged 8 and above are very welcome to attend.
 Tours will take place during daylight hours to enable guests to enjoy the full experience of viewing stones with plenty of opportunities to take photographs.

 Due to the uneven terrain, mobility is restricted, please contact the team to discuss your individual requirements so we can ensure you have the right information when planning a visit.
 Certain areas are unsuitable for wheelchair access and mobility impaired.
 We run a wide range of ghost and local history tours; please contact us in advance of your visit to ensure we can organise an experience that will meet your requirements.

 This venture is underpinned by respect for the dead, the living and our surroundings, therefore, we expect the same from our guests.

-Private tour prices vary depending on group size, please get in touch for more info.
+For private tour prices, please get in touch for more info.